nityamthakur/RL_Project/README.md

 ## Overview

-This project is a reinforcement-learning-based gameplay testing proof of concept inspired by automated QA workflows in games.
+This project is a reinforcement-learning-based gameplay testing proof of concept inspired by automated QA workflows in games

 The goal of this project is NOT to build a perfect puzzle-solving AI.